daomtthuan/cloud-aws-study-project-3/Classroom_Project_Instructions/Part_IV_Container_Orchestration.md

 - _udagram-frontend/src/environments/environment.prod.ts_ - Replace 'http://localhost:8080/api/v0' string.

-- Retag in the `.travis.yaml` (say use v3, v4, v5, ...) as well as deployment YAML files
+- Retag in the `.circleci/config.yaml` (say use v3, v4, v5, ...) as well as deployment YAML files

 Then, push your changes to the Github repo.
-Travis will automatically build and re-push images to your Dockerhub.
+Circleci will automatically build and re-push images to your Dockerhub.
 Next, re-apply configmap and re-deploy to the k8s cluster.

 ```bash